-- (2) Operating lease commitments represent future minimum payment obligations on various long-term, noncancelable leases for office space and office equipment. - (3) Includes future payments due on the Company's (i) credit facility debt, (ii) senior notes and (iii) senior subordinated notes (excludes interest payments).
-These amounts will be repaid on the Distribution date with the proceeds from a portion of the New AMC Networks Debt we are incurring as part of the Distribution. - (4) Amount above reflects the principal amount of capital lease obligations, including related interest. - (5) This amount represents primarily long-term carriage fees payable to distributors and additional annual required payments relating to the acquisitions of film website businesses in 2008 and 2009. - (6) This amount represents tax liabilities, including accrued interest, relating to uncertain tax positions.
+(2) Operating lease commitments represent future minimum payment obligations on various long-term, noncancelable leases for office space and office equipment.

+(3) Includes future payments due on the Company's (i) credit facility debt, (ii) senior notes and (iii) senior subordinated notes includes related interest for fixed rate debt and estimated interest on variable rate debt calculated based on the prevailing interest rate as of December 31, 2010).
+The principal portion of these amounts will be repaid on the Distribution date with the proceeds from a portion of the New AMC Networks Debt we are incurring as part of the Distribution.

+- (4) Amount above reflects the principal amount of capital lease obligations, including related interest. - (5) This amount represents primarily long-term carriage fees payable to distributors and additional annual required payments relating to the acquisitions of film website businesses in 2008 and 2009. - (6) This amount represents tax liabilities, including accrued interest, relating to uncertain tax positions.